satyamco/Videotube-Backend/README.md

 # VideoTube Full API

-VideoTube Full API is a RESTful API backend for a video-sharing platform, allowing users to upload, view, like, and comment on videos.
+VideoTube Full API is a RESTful API backend for a video-sharing platform, allowing users to upload, view, like, and comment on videos and user can tweet.

 ## Introduction